PostHog/posthog.com/contents/handbook/growth/marketing/templates.md

 showTitle: true
 ---

-Dashboard templates are a way to simultaneously showcase the use cases of PostHog and make it easier for users to get started.
+Dashboard templates simultaneously showcase the use cases of PostHog and make it easier for users to get started.
 You can find a full list of them on the [templates page](/templates).

 ## Creating a new dashboard template